What's New? (album)

-What's New? is an album by jazz saxophonist Sonny Rollins, his second for RCA Victor featuring performances by Rollins with Jim Hall, Bob Cranshaw, Ben Riley, Dennis Charles, Frank Charles, Willie Rodriguez and Candido.
+What's New? is a 1962 album by jazz saxophonist Sonny Rollins, his second for RCA Victor featuring performances by Rollins with Jim Hall, Bob Cranshaw, Ben Riley, Dennis Charles, Frank Charles, Willie Rodriguez and Candido.
 The cover illustration was by Mike Ludlow.

 Reception

-The Allmusic review by Scott Yanow states: "This underrated music is well worth an extensive search."
+The AllMusic review by Scott Yanow states: "This underrated music is well worth an extensive search."